opcoder0/flags/README.md

 - `FlagError` represents the error returned by `parse` (if any).
 - `FlagErrorKind` represents the error code in  `FlagError`.

 The API allows user to define flag with any types using the same APIs.

-Sample -
+### Example with basic types

 ```
 extern crate flags;